glotzerlab/row/doc/src/guide/tutorial/value.md

 [JSON]: https://www.json.org

+> [!NOTE]
-> Note: For pedagogical reasons, this next code block manually creates directory names
+> For pedagogical reasons, this next code block manually creates directory names
 > and value files.
 In practice, you will likely find [signac] more
 > convenient to work with - it will create the JSON files and directories for you with
 > a cleaner syntax.
 This tutorial will cover **row** ↔ **signac** interoperation in a